-- In accordance with the Constitution, the Council appointed its Committees at the Annual Meeting in May.
-On 3 June 2015, notice was given that Councillor Hyde had ceased to a member of the UKIP Group and became an Independent Member on the Council. - This report seeks to address the change in the make-up of the Council by re-visiting the allocation of seats on Committees in accordance with the Local Government (Committees and Political Groups) Regulations 1990.
-A brief summary of the legal requirements on political balance and their impact on the present makeup of the Council is set out at Appendix 1.
-Greater detail is provided in Annex B. - There are no additional financial implications or risks arising from this report. - There are no legal, human resources or equalities and social inclusion implications or risks attached to this report.
+- 1 In accordance with the Constitution, the Council appointed its Committees at the Annual Meeting in May.
+On 20 November 2017, notice was given that Councillor Mylod had ceased to a member of the Residents' Group and became an Independent Member on the Council. - 2 This report seeks to address the change in the make-up of the Council by re-visiting the allocation of seats on Committees in accordance with the Local Government (Committees and Political Groups) Regulations 1990.
+As a consequence of the resignation, the Residents Group lose 2 seats from its allocation (a seat on each of Licensing and Pensions Committees).
+In accordance with political balance rules, the seat on the Licensing Committee is passed to the Conservative Group, and the seat on Pensions Committee passes to the Independent Residents' Group.
+The Leaders of those two Groups have indicated that the seats will remain vacant given the close proximity to the 2018 local elections. - 3 A brief summary of the legal requirements on political balance and their impact on the present makeup of the Council is set out at Appendix 1.
+Greater detail is provided in Annex B. - 4 There are no additional financial implications or risks arising from this report. - 5 There are no legal, human resources or equalities and social inclusion implications or risks attached to this report.